-The Federal Reserve monitors the FR 2420 report submissions and repo data obtained from BNYM and DTCC Solutions for inaccurate or misleading data.
+The Federal Reserve monitors the FR 2420 report submissions and repo data obtained from BNYM and the OFR for inaccurate or misleading data.
 Institutions that submit late, false, or misleading FR 2420 reports are subject to enforcement under federal law.
-The data provided by BNYM are obtained through the Federal Reserve's supervisory authority, and the data provided by DTCC Solutions are subject to a contractual agreement between DTCC Solutions and the Federal Reserve Bank of New York.
+The data provided by BNYM are obtained through the Federal Reserve's supervisory authority, and the data received in connection with the OFR's statutory authority to collect centrally cleared repo data are obtained by the Federal Reserve Bank of New York pursuant to a Memorandum of Understanding between the Federal Reserve Board of Governors and the OFR.